patrickromo1/datavant-takehome-pw/README.md

 #### setup

-Setup files allow you to perform actions setup the state necessary for your tests.
+Setup files allow you to perform actions to setup the state necessary for your tests.
 A common usage would be logging into a website then storaging the cookies, local storage etc in a .json file then injecting it before a test runs to re-use the authentication state across all states and not waste time logging into a protected part of a website with each test.

 For this test suite it is used to consent to cookies to present a more conventional user path since some parts of the site will not work without consenting to cookies.
 Tests where you would want to test the user paths without consenting to cookies wouldn't use this setup as a dependency.